 Despite the fact that it’s considered an iconic peak of the Rocky Mountains, not many people venture deep in as it is considered one of the toughest hikes in Colorado.
 While the hike definitely takes effort, it’s worth the reward, especially if you’re keen to take a scenic jaunt that involves stops at alpine lakes, waterfalls, forest trails, open meadows, and if you’re lucky, you might get to spot a moose or two!

-Aside from the hike itself, there’s so much to do while backpacking Lone Eagle Creek.
+Aside from the hike itself, there’s so much to do while backpacking Lone Eagle Peak.
 If you’re up for even more adventure, there are several multi-pitch alpine trad routes.
 Moreover, I also recommend hiking to the top of Buchanan Pass and spending a while taking in the beauty of the alpine lakes and waterfalls in the area.
-If possible, split up the hike into two days and take up on the chance to camp at Mirror Lake.
+If possible, split up the hike into two days and take up the chance to camp at Mirror Lake.
 Not only is the lake itself an absolute treat to the eye, but it’s also the most sublime spot to photograph Lone Eagle Peak.

 By Daniela & Meg from Fox in the Forest